aapoalas/rfcs/text/0000-autoreborrow-traits.md

     // to the source lifetime, ie. to the end of the call.
 The mutate call
     // later requires the Ok value's lifetime to end before that call.
 The
     // compiler is currently not smart enough to split Ok and Err from one
+    // another, meaning that this does not work in current stable Rust.
-    // another, meaning that this CANNOT be done today. let result = result_function(source)?;
+    // However, this does compile on Polonius! let result = result_function(source)?;
     println!("Example: {:?}", result);
     source.mutate()